biesbjerg/ngx-translate-extract/README.md

 `ngx-translate-extract --input ./src --output ./src/i18n/en.json --format-indentation '  '`

 ## Mark strings for extraction using a marker function
-If, for some reason, you want to extract strings not passed directly to `TranslateService`'s `get()` or `instant()` methods, you can wrap them in a custom marker function to let `ngx-translate-extract` know you want to extract them.
+If, for some reason, you want to extract strings not passed directly to `TranslateService`'s `get()` or `instant()` methods, you can wrap them in a marker function to let `ngx-translate-extract` know you want to extract them.

 Install marker function:
 `npm install @biesbjerg/ngx-translate-extract-marker`